Skip to main content

 Assessment Rationale And Relationship

-The essay assignment will evaluate students’ understanding and critical analysis of relevant health policy and systems issues, enabling students to demonstrate an understanding of the subject.
+The oral presentation will evaluate students’ understanding and critical analysis of relevant health policy and systems issues, enabling students to demonstrate an understanding of the subject.

-The aim of the assignment is to test students’ ability to make use of pertinent literature, to access and critically analyse information on health policy and systems from various sources and to develop a clear and critical discussion on a selected topic with a structured argument.
+The aim of the oral presentation is to test students’ ability to make use of pertinent literature, to access and critically analyse information on health policy and systems from various sources and to develop a clear and critical discussion on a selected topic with a structured argument.
+It will also test students’ ability to present their work in front of an audience and to respond to questions.

 Reading Lists